-Spring of 1975, the Day Session Student Government approved a proposal by to gain corporate status for Student Government.
-As a result nothing to date was implemented.
-In May of 1975 a referendum was submitted to Si.C.C. student body (along with Fall Senatorial Elections) which asked how the student body felt about Introductive Student Co-operatives into the school.
+Spring of 1975, the Day Session | CAFETERIA Student Government approved a gain corporate status for Student of 1975 a referendum was submitted to Si.C.C. student body (along with Fall Senatorial Elections) which asked how the student body felt about Introductive Student Co-operatives into the school.
 The returns were overwhelmingly in favor of doing so.
-On September 3, 1975 at the first meeting of the Fall, DSSG's Chairperson, Leon Wallace, assigned me to head the committee on the corporationcooperatives, Senators Williams, Rondinelli and Rob volunteered their services to the committee.
+On September 3, 1975 at the first meeting of the Fall, DSSG's Chairperson, Leon Wallace, assigned me to head the committee on the corporationcooperatives, Senators Williams.
+Rondinelli and Rob volunteered their services to the committee.